JMRI/JMRI/scripts/HOWTO-distribution.md

 ( ) Jenkins build from that branch.
 (That’s basically the same Jenkins job, expect for changing to checkout from Github)

 ( ) As needed, bring in any additional commits requested to branch from master - probably use 'git cherry-pick {commit hash}' to do this.
 Sometimes also “git merge”, though we’ll have to see exactly how “release.properties” works with this.
 With SVN, we sometimes created the release a few days in advance to make sure Jenkins was set up, etc, then do final “svn merge” at the appointed time; we might also do this from GitHub.
 When using 'git merge' would also work we need to be aware of it stamping over 'release.properties'  and the correct procedure to revert that.

-( ) When it’s done, directly publish the files in the usual SF.net way, etc.
+( ) After Jenkins has processed the final set of changes, directly publish the files in the usual SF.net way, etc.

+( ) (We're also looking at using GitHub releases for distributing the files; this is being done in parallel, so the SF.net file method will co-exist at first.

 ( ) Turn off the Jenkins job; this is so it doesn't fail after later steps

 ( ) If need be, merge back changes from the branch to the master as needed.
 This would be done in a personal fork repo.
 Might not necessarily need this step if we do changes in 'master' and 'cherry-pick' into branch.

-( ) Put a tag titled Release-n.n.n-tag (note initial upper case) on the end of the branch.
+( ) Put a tag titled vn.n.n (note initial lower case) on the end of the branch.
 This starts in a personal fork, then gets pushed back to JMRI/JMRI.
 This Tag provides a way to get back if somebody accidentally adds to the branch.

-The -tag on the end of the name isn't strictly necessary.
-Git tags and branches are separate name spaces; you can have a tag and branch with the same name.
-But it can be _very_ confusing when accessing them, because the git command line tools make varying assumptions about the context of their arguments.
-You end up having to specify whether you’re using a tag or branch most of the time (if there are both with the same name), that’s not how people usually work, and mistakes can happen.
-From an immediate readability perspective, the '-tag' suffix does easily tell us what it is rather than just the capitalisation or lack thereof.
 (We will need to clean up the history to suit whichever convention we finally decide on)

 ( ) Delete the branch (to clean up the list of branches in various GUI tools), which can be done in the main JMRI/JMRI repo via the web interface or in a fork & pushed back